greenlight-coop/infrastructure/README.md

 ## Google Cloud Platform

 See the [README.md](terraform/README.md) in the `terraform` directory for instructions on creating or updating GCP resources for Green Light.

+## Public Website

+The public website is https://greenlight.coop.

+Website management is hosted at https://dashboard.webhosting.coop/index.php.

+Public website content is stored in the [greenlight/www]() project in GitHub.